openstack/cinder/doc/source/contributor/auth.rst

   RunInstances type=m1.large number=1 secgroup=default key=mykey confidentiality=low integrity=low availability=low

-These additional parameters would also apply to creation of block storage volumes (along with the existing parameter of ‘size’), and creation of object storage ‘buckets’.
+These additional parameters would also apply to creation of block storage volumes (along with the existing parameter of 'size'), and creation of object storage 'buckets'.
 (C.I.A. classifications on a bucket would be inherited by the keys within this bucket.)

 Request Brokering